 Regulatory framework and due diligence expectations

-Groundfloor is currently operating under SEC Reg A+, using "Tier I", which is subject to certain state-level review (which is why they're only available to investors in a few states).
+Groundfloor had been operating under SEC Reg A+, using "Tier I", which is subject to certain state-level review (which is why they were only available to investors in a few states).
+As of January 2018, Groundfloor will begin offering investments under Reg A+ "Tier II" which does not require state-by-state review.
 Reg A+ offerings must also be registered with the SEC, including detailed offering circulars, and offering firms are subject to a number of financial disclosure requirements.